mechmotum/sbw_bicycle_with_model_matching/simulink/README.md

 5. [DSP System](https://www.mathworks.com/products/dsp-system.html) toolbox to calculate the moving average

 ## Usage
-1. Run MATLAB script `controllerInit.m`, which is going to set all the required variables.
-2. At the end, a Simulink model `controllerModel.slx` will open.
-3. (If using Unity) Running the MATLAB script will also generate a `reference_strings.txt` file, which should be copied to Unity's project (`/unity/SbW-game/Assets/StreamingAssets/` if running the game from the editor, or `/unity/SbW-game-built/SbW-game_Data/StreamingAssets/` if running the game standalone),  as it contains the data for the reference line visualization and lets the rider see the same reference the controller sees.
+0. Make sure all external hardware is connected:
+   - Raspberry Pi should be connected to the PC using an Ethernet cable.
+   - Teensy (or other Arduino with two hardware Serial ports) acting as a Bluetooth receiver should be connected to the PC using a USB cable.
+   - Neokey TrinKey (or other microcontroller with two buttons) shuold be connected to the PC using a USB cable.
-4. (If using HTC Vive Tracker) Start the `libsurvive-udp` program on the Raspberry Pi (or other machine that communicates with the Tracker).
+0. Place the bicycle in the middle of the treadmill, turn on the HTC Vive Tracker on the bicycle and start the `survive-udp` program on the Raspberry Pi with the `--force-calibrate` flag.
-5. Plug the Teensy acting as a Bluetooth receiver into the PC.
-6. Set the required length of the simulation and run the model.
-The outputs will be saved in the `out` structure in MATLAB's workspace.
-7. Turn on the Steer-by-Wire bicycle.
-The controller's inputs are only sent to the motors if the switch on the handlebars is on its right-most position.
+0. Run MATLAB script `main.m`.
+   - It will set all the required variables for the controller.
+   - The controller will asume that the first trial will be "Familiarization + Baseline 1".
+   - It will open `getAngleBias.slx` Simulink model which will calculate the yaw and lean angle biases coming from HTC vive that are there due to the Tracker's positioning on the bicycle.
+The calibration takes 60 seconds.
+   - It will open `mpcController.slx` Simulink model, which is where the controller is implemented.
+0. Start the Unity game located in `../unity/SbW-game-built` which is the visualisation of the task.
+0. Set the simulation time to `inf` and press "Run in Real-Time".
+0. Turn on the bicycle.
+0. In order to start the trial, press the capacitive button on the Neokey TrinKey (or its equivalent on another microcontroller).
+The gates should now start to appear in the visualisation.
+0. When the trial ends, the visualisation will display `END` at the top of the screen.
+0. Stop the simulation, save the `out` variable from the MATLAB workspace as this is where all the data is stored.
+0. Turn off the bicycle.
+0. Run the appropriate script from `./functions/` before the next trial.
+0. Repeat steps 5-11 for the other trials.

 ## Options
-The main MATLAB script `controllerInit.m` has a couple of options for the user.

-The user can adjust some simple options, such as:
+The MATLAB script `main.m` loads `./mat_files/opts.mat` file which contains a structure with required options.
+If this file is not found, it is generated with default values using `./functions/generateOptionsFile.m` function.

+The options are:
 - `Ts_mpc` - the sampling time for the controller, in seconds.
+Default value - `1/75`
 - `Ts_udp` - the sampling time for the UDP ports, in seconds.
+Default value - `1/320`
 - `Ts_ser` - the sampling time for the serial ports, in seconds.
+Default value - `1/200`
+- `Tinterval` - the time distance between the gates, in seconds.
+Default value - `6`
-- `Thorizon` - the length of the MPC horizon, in seconds.
+- `TShorizon` - the length of the MPC (Simulink) horizon, in seconds.
+Default value - `2`
+- `TUhorizon` - the length of the visualisation (Unity) horizon, in seconds.
+Default value - `5`
+- `Tpreview` - how soon the controller is made aware of the upcoming gate, in seconds.
+Default value - '4'
+- `Tafter` - how long the controller should remember the location of the previous gate, in seconds.
+Default value - '2'
+  - `Tpreview + Tafter` needs to be equal to or less than `Tinterval`
+  - `Tafter` stabilises the controller as the controller will try to pass the gate in a straight line
+- `blockLength` - trials are split into blocks, each of which consists of `blockLength` number of gates.
+Default value - `10`
+- `gateNumber` - the number of different possible positions of the gates.
+Default value - `7`
+- `maxWidth` - the furthest lateral position of the centre of the gate, relative to the centre of the treadmill, in meters.
+Default value - `0.2`
+- `randSeed` - the seed to generate pseudo-random gate positions.
+Default value - `20220705`
-- `tracker_height` - the height of the HTC Vive Tracker, relative to the rear wheel contact point.
+- `trackerHeight` - the height of the HTC Vive Tracker, relative to the rear wheel contact point, in meters.
+Default value - `0.9`
-- `steerTorqLim` - maximum allowed torque coming from the controller.
+- `steerTorqueLim` - maximum allowed torque coming from the controller, in Newton-meters.
+Default value - `3`
+- `fCutoff` - the cutoff frequency for the low-pass filter, in Hertz.
+Default value - `8`
-- `ub_[x,u], lb_[x,u]` - upper and lower bounds for the states and the control commands.
+- `ub_[x,u], lb_[x,u]` - upper and lower bounds for the states and the control commands, respectively.
+Default values -
+  - `ub_x = [0.5; inf; deg2rad(20); deg2rad(40); inf; inf]`
+  - `lb_x = -ub_x`
+  - `ub_u = steerTorqueLim`
+  - `lb_u = -ub_u`
+- `Q1` - maximum value of the MPC weight for the lateral position.
+Default value - `4`
+- `Q2` - maximum value of the MPC weight for the yaw.
+Default value - `10`
+- `Q3` - maximum value of the MPC weight for the lean.
+Default value - `5`
-- `Q, R` - weight matrices for the states and control commands.
+- `R` - MPC weight on the control command.
+Default value - `1`
-- `width` - the width of the lane change, in meters.
-- `slope` - the slope of the lane change, in seconds.
-Bigger number means a more aggressive lane-change.
+- `Tend` - length of one block, in seconds.
+Calculated from `Tinterval * blockLength`
+- `nSH` - number of steps in the MPC (Simulink) horizon.
+Calculated from `TShorizon / Ts_mpc`
+- `nUH` - number of steps in the visualisation (Unity) horizon.
+Calculated from `TUhorizon / Ts_mpc`
+- `nX` - number of states in the bicycle model.
+Default value - `6`
-- `v` - the speed of the bicycle, in meters/second.
-Assumed to be constant throughout the experiment.
+- `nU` - number of control inputs in the bicycle model.
+Default value - `1`
-- `Tend` - time for the end of the `t_ref` field in the generated reference trajectory, can be used to generate a single lane-change instead of a double lane-change.

 ## File structure

+`./functions/` - Contains MATLAB functions:
+  - To calculate and generate required variables for the MPC controller (`generateOptionsFile.m`, `generateMatrices.m`, `generateReference.m`);
+  - To set up other experiment trials (`readyBaseline.m`, `readyTraining1.m`, `readyTraining2.m`, `readyRetention.m`);
+  - To calculate the average score in a trial (`getBaselineScore.m`).

+`./mat_files/` - Contains `.mat` files needed by `main.m`:
+  - `bike_ss.mat` contains a continuous state space model of the bicycle.
+By default it uses the "Rigid Rider bicycle" model.
+Obtained by using the scripts of [Jason K. Moore](https://github.com/moorepants/HumanControl).
+  - `gate_locations.txt` file is generated by `generateReference.m` and contains the gate location data for the visualisation.
+Should be copied to `../unity/SbW-game-built/SbW-game_Data/StreamingAssets/`.
+  - `matrices.mat` contains the required matrices for MPC/QP.
+Generated by `generateMatrices.m` according to the options and a discrete state space model.
+  - `opts.mat` contains the options described above.
+Default options are generated by `generateOptionsFile.m`.
+  - `structs.mat` contains the structs required by the Simulink model.
+Generated by `generateReference.m` according to the options.

+ `./qp/` - Contains `qpOASES_SQProblem.[cpp, mexw64]` and `qpOASES_simulink_utils.cpp` which are required by the Simulink model to solve QP problems.

-`controllerInit.m` - The main MATLAB script, responsible for setting up the MPC controller's variables, generating a reference trajectory.
+`main.m` - The main MATLAB script, responsible for setting up the MPC controller's variables, launching Simulink.

-`controllerModel.slx` - The Simulink model.
+`mpcController.slx` - The MPC controller implementation as a Simulink model.
 It uses UDP to communicate with libsurvive and Unity, uses Serial to communicate with the steer-by-wire bicycle, and uses the qpOASES to solve the linear QP problem.

-`generateReference.m` - This MATLAB function generates the reference trajectory for the double lane-change manoeuvre.
-The function takes in 5 parameters: `tEnd`, `tSample`, `tChange`, `speed`, and `lWidth`.
-The function returns an array with the first column being time `t_ref`, second column is the coordinate in the longitudinal direction `x_ref`, and the third column is the coordinate in the lateral direction `y_ref`.
-The first lane-change starts after 5 seconds, the second one starts 10 seconds after the first one ends.
-The `tChange` parameter is used to set the aggressiveness of the lane-change: the bigger the `tChange` is, the slower the lane change will be.
-This function can also generate a single lane-change reference if `tEnd` is shorter than `15 + tChange`.
-The parameter `lWidth` adjusts how big of the lane change will be and only affects `y_ref`, while the parameter `speed` only affects `x_ref`.

-`qpOASES_QProblem.[cpp, mexw64], qpOASES_simulink_utils.cpp` - Files required to solve the QP using qpOASES.
+`getAngleBias.slx` - This Simulink model uses UDP to communicate with libsurvive.
+It runs for 60 seconds and calculates the average of the yaw and lean angles from the HTC Vive Tracker.
+This is needed since the Tracker is not mounted at exactly 0 yaw or lean angle compared to the bicycle and can move between participants.
+Therefore the calculated average is used to correct for this in `mpcController.slx`.

 `README.md` - This file.

-`rigidRiderStateSpace.mat` - File containing the state space model of the Rigid Rider bicycle.
-Obtained by using the scripts of [Jason K. Moore](https://github.com/moorepants/HumanControl).